 This incredible German capital has long been an attraction to remote workers who choose to colive here.
-In fact, only one in four people in this city were born here.
+Only one in four people in this city were born here.

 The club scene attracts over 40,000 people every weekend – with vending machines selling flat shoes for €9 for those who don’t want to end the evening in high heels!